 Diversified, National Alternative Asset Management.
 Alternative asset management is the fastest growing segment of the asset management industry, and we believe we are one of the leading small-sized independent alternative asset managers in the United States, which we define as alternative asset managers with less than \$16 billion of assets under management.
 Our asset management business is diversified across a broad variety of alternative asset classes and investment strategies and has national reach and scale.
-From the time our Adviser Subsidiary entered the asset management business in 2001 through March 31, 2022, the Existing Gladstone Funds have raised approximately \$3.5 billion of capital and Gladstone Acquisition has raised \$107 million of capital.
-Our assets under management have grown from approximately \$132.2 million as of December 31, 2001 to approximately \$4.0 billion as of March 31, 2022, representing a CAGR of approximately 18% over the 20-year period.
+From the time our Adviser Subsidiary entered the asset management business in 2001 through December 31, 2022, the Existing Gladstone Funds have raised approximately \$3.7 billion of capital and Gladstone Acquisition (as defined below) raised \$107 million of capital.
+Our assets under management have grown from approximately \$132.2 million as of September 30, 2001 to approximately \$4.1 billion as of December 31, 2022, representing a CAGR of approximately 18% over the 21-year period.
 We believe that the strength and breadth of our franchise, supported by our people, the investment approach we have adopted for our funds and track record of success, provide a distinct advantage for our funds when raising capital, evaluating opportunities, making investments, building value and realizing returns.